ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 This gives us two design options.

-1. Omit reductions from the batched interface.

-2. Overload reduction functions for the batched case to return `void` and take an output `mdspan`.
+1. Overload reduction functions for the batched case to return `void` and take an output `mdspan`.

+2. Omit reductions from the batched interface.

+We favor the second approach:
+adding overloads of P1673 reduction-like functions that return `void` and write the reduction results to an output `mdspan`.
+This has the disadvantage that the batched and non-batched versions of the same function would no longer take the same number of arguments.
+However, there should be no ambiguity between the two cases.

-The Batched BLAS interface proposal (Dongarra 2018) takes the first approach: it simply omits reductions from the batched interface.
+The Batched BLAS interface proposal (Dongarra 2018) takes the second option: it simply omits batched reductions.
 In some cases, users could replace the missing features with other functions.
 For example, a batched dot product $x^T y_1$, $x^T y_2$, $\dots$, $x^T y_K$
 could be expressed as a non-batched matrix-vector product,